-Special arrangements may be granted to accommodate candidates likely to be disadvantaged in the exam by circumstances that are:
+Special arrangements may be granted to accommodate candidates likely to be disadvantaged in the exam by extenuating circumstances.
+These are defined as circumstances that are:

 - · beyond their control, and - objectively likely to have an adverse impact on their performance in the exam.